 In 1855, a survey of the Island was made by T.N.
 Molesworth and in 1868 the Homestead Act was passed.
 People learned about free land on St. Joseph Island through newspaper advertisements in the London Free Press.
 The greatest influx of settlers came between 1874 and 1882.

 John Richards moved from Sault Ste.
 Marie in 1876 and founded the village of Richards Landing.
-John Marks moved from Bruce Mines in 1878 and founded Marksville, which changed incorporated as the village of Hilton Beach in 1923.
+John Marks moved from Bruce Mines in 1878 and founded Marksville, which incorporated as the village of Hilton Beach in 1923.

 Over the years, the Island has developed into a popular tourist destination, attracting boaters and vacationers from all over the world.
 Our largest industries include maple syrup production, with Ontario's largest producer calling St. Joe home.